Policy Gradient Methods for Designing Dynamic Output Feedback Controllers: Numerical Simulation

 We first investigate the global convergence of the model-based PGM \eqref{gd} with \eqref{8}.
 We choose $\alpha = 2.5\times 10^{-6}$ in \eqref{gd}.
-In Fig.~\ref{fig_J_MB}, the blue solid line shows the variation of the cost $J(K_i)$ in \eqref{defJ} for the iteration $i$, while the black dotted line shows the optimal cost $J(K^{\star})$, where $K^{\star}$ is given by \eqref{optK}.
-In addition, for each of the updated gains indicated by the colored circles in Fig.~\ref{fig_J_MB}, we construct ${\bm K}_{\rm s}$ in \eqref{dyn_K} based on Lemma \ref{lem2}.
+In Figure~\ref{fig_J_MB}, the blue solid line shows the variation of the cost $J(K_i)$ in \eqref{defJ} for the iteration $i$, while the black dotted line shows the optimal cost $J(K^{\star})$, where $K^{\star}$ is given by \eqref{optK}.
+In addition, for each of the updated gains indicated by the colored circles in Figure~\ref{fig_J_MB}, we construct ${\bm K}_{\rm s}$ in \eqref{dyn_K} based on Lemma \ref{lem2}.
 Similarly, we construct ${\bm K}_{\rm s}^{\star}$ from $K^{\star}$.
-Fig.~\ref{fig_Ks_MB} shows the variation of the Bode diagrams of those controllers.
-We can see from Figs.~\ref{fig_J_MB}-\ref{fig_Ks_MB} that the PGM \eqref{gd} with \eqref{8} successfully updates the dynamical controller so that its control performance is close to optimal.
-The resultant output feedback controller indicated by the red dotted line in Fig.~\ref{fig_Ks_MB} is
+Figure~\ref{fig_Ks_MB} shows the variation of the Bode diagrams of those controllers.
+We can see from Figures~\ref{fig_J_MB}-\ref{fig_Ks_MB} that the PGM \eqref{gd} with \eqref{8} successfully updates the dynamical controller so that its control performance is close to optimal.
+The resultant output feedback controller indicated by the red dotted line in Figure~\ref{fig_Ks_MB} is